ocornut/imgui/README.md

 You should be able to build the examples from sources (tested on Windows/Mac/Linux).
 If you don't, let me know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
 - [imgui-demo-binaries-20180407.zip](http://www.miracleworld.net/imgui/binaries/imgui-demo-binaries-20180407.zip) (Windows binaries, Dear ImGui 1.60 built 2018/04/07, 5 executables)

-The demo applications are unfortunately not yet DPI aware so expect some blurryness on a 4K screen.
+The demo applications are unfortunately not yet DPI aware so expect some blurriness on a 4K screen.
 For DPI awareness you can load/reload your font at different scale, and scale your Style with `style.ScaleAllSizes()`.

 Bindings
 --------